py-lidbox/lidbox/README.md

 * You are happy doing everything with [Kaldi](https://github.com/kaldi-asr/kaldi) or some other toolkits
 * You don't want to debug by reading the source code when something goes wrong
 * You don't want to install TensorFlow 2 and configure its dependencies (CUDA etc.)
-* You need CTC or some other way to train a phoneme recognizer
+* You want to train phoneme recognizers or use CTC

 ## Installing

+You need to have Python 3 installed.

+### With the example

 ```
 git clone --depth 1 https://github.com/matiaslindgren/lidbox.git
-pip install ./lidbox
+python3 -m pip install ./lidbox
 ```
 Check that the command line entry point is working:
 ```